 These are one of the best deals I’ve found for synthetic pointed round-shaped brushes.
 These are brushes price out to about $0.50 per brush.
 There are a variety of sizes here, but most of them are within the range you’d want for more precise miniature painting work.

 Of course, with this lower cost, you also probably get brushes that lose their shape easily.
 But, if you follow some of the instructions above about keeping your brushes clean, using alcohol and boiling hot water to reshape the tips, then you should be able to get some really good use out of these.

 The best part about pointed-round shaped brushes is their versatility.
 So, I know these would be useful for all sorts of things that you could do with a more expensive sable brush (with some limitations).

 Generally, I like have these around also because I don’t need to baby them if I’m traveling with my paint kit, or want to roam and use a different room in the house for painting work (i.e., the kitchen table).
 If I forget to leave the brush somewhere, or if my two year old gets a hold of them, no worries.
 These are expendable.
 Just relax, keep painting, and have fun!

 Obviously, with any hobby tools, there isn’t a best kind or type.
 It’s your personal preference.
 As a principle, having cheap tools around can be a huge boon as your productivity isn’t reliant on the need to keep things in tip-top shape.
 Just roll with your instincts to get something done.

 Cheap synthetic brushes fill a versatile slot in your hobby toolkit.
-Although you can get more precise high quality work done with your more expensive sable brushes, there are times when expendable brushes are more useful.
+Although you can get more precise quality work done with more expensive sable brushes, there are times when you need brute force.